Henriquegravina/TcheTracker/README.md

 **to use it without a gps module, you have to set SPEED1, SPEED2 and SPEED3 to 0;**

 3 - You need to use a gps with GPS sentences with: $GPRMC.
-Only Glonass senteces will no work.
+Only Glonass senteces will not work.

 4 - This traker is base on LibAPRS: https://unsigned.io/projects/libaprs/ / https://github.com/markqvist/LibAPRS in this link you could get more info about hardware.